The Chemistry Behind the Perfect Savory Macaron Delight

 - 25g granulated sugar

-- 10g black sesame seeds, toasted and finely ground (optional, for deeper flavor)
+- 10g black sesame seeds, toasted and finely ground (optional)

 - 1/4 tsp cream of tartar